Home

 Defense-men play with longer shafts (usually 60 inches), so they can beat on the opposing team easier.
 Being quick on your feet is a must for this position.
 Good vision is also vital, because you must always know where your guy is, as well as where the ball is.
 We have lacrosse defense tips for more advanced players.

-Goalie: The goalie.
-Much like every other sport, the goalie is the single most important player on the field.
+The goalie.
+Much like every other sport, the goalie is the single most important of the lacrosse positions on the field.

 A "short" memory is required to be a lacrosse goalie, because you will almost always have 5-10 goals scored against you in a game.
 Also...
 Prepare to be bruised.
 Here are lacrosse goalie tips for more advanced players.web metrics